ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 ---
-title: 'EAA compliance (Part 2): How to prepare for the deadline'
+title: 'EAA compliance: How to prepare for the deadline'
 date: 2025-02-12T10:07:21+06:00
 # post image
 # image: 'images/blog/post-1.jpg'